MetOffice/simulation-systems/source/WorkingPractices/tickets.rst

   release cycle your change will make.
 This prevents you from being chased by the SSD team when the release deadline draws near.

+All tickets for a particular milestone are visible either from the Roadmap feature in Trac or via a custom query in View Tickets.

 Cc:
 ---